jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

              ' <name> >BODY

-                 example, after this entry: ' DROP IS KEY KEY (or ' KEY EXECUTE) runs DROP i.e. the redirection made by IS, ' KEY >BODY EXECUTE runs KEY, the default action at the BODY address.
+                 example, after this entry: ' DROP IS KEY KEY (or ' KEY EXECUTE) runs DROP i.e. runs the redirection made by IS, ' KEY >BODY EXECUTE runs KEY, the default action at the BODY address.

                  and: ' KEY >BODY IS KEY